devcon24/devcon-site-initializers/documentation/workshop/11-navigation-menus/README.md

 }
 ```

-But the problem is missing placeholder for it.
+But the problem here is missing placeholder for it.
 Even in Liferay sources in some places it's [hard-coded](https://github.com/liferay/liferay-portal/blob/master/modules/apps/site-initializer/site-initializer-raylife-d2c/src/main/resources/site-initializer/layout-page-templates/master-pages/public-quote/page-definition.json#L37), in other ones - a hack with fragment configuration is used.

 In the next chapter you'll see how you can customize the site initializing process to workaround issues like this.